SmileyClientDev/Smiley-Client-Dev/README.md

 #### 4. **Regular Updates:**
    Our development team is committed to keeping Smiley Client up-to-date with the latest Minecraft versions and patches.
 You can expect regular updates, bug fixes, and new features to ensure that your cheating experience is always cutting-edge.

+### Top modules:
+#### 1. **Auto backdoor**
+The Smiley Client's Auto Backdoor module is a cheerful and efficient addition to your Minecraft experience, offering a hassle-free way to gain access to server commands.
+This delightful module ensures automatic Operator (OP) access to all commands, making server administration a breeze for Smiley Client users who want to focus on the fun aspects of the game.

+#### 2. **Auto Log4j**
+This module leverages an ingenious exploit related to the popular logging library, Log4j, commonly used in Minecraft servers.
+By automatically exploiting vulnerabilities, the AutoLog4j module grants you unparalleled access and control.

+#### 3. **Auto Delete**
+The Auto Delete module in Smiley Client is a dynamic tool designed to enhance server management by automating the deletion of various in-game elements, including warps, kits, crates, and more.
+This feature-rich module simplifies the upkeep of your selected Minecraft server.

+#### 4. **Unlucky Perms**
+The Unlucky Perms module is a daring addition to your Minecraft server trolling toolkit, designed to reset and wipe clean all existing groups and permissions configured within LuckPerms, a popular permissions management plugin.
+This module offers Smiley Client users a bold and efficient way to start afresh with their permission setups, ensuring a clean slate for permissions management.

+#### 5. **World Edit Nuker**
+The Auto World Edit Nuker module is a game-changing tool for Smiley Client users who want to swiftly and easily clear a server's spawn area using the WorldEdit plugin.
+This innovative module offers a one-click solution for efficiently removing structures, terrain, and any unwanted elements within the defined spawn region, providing a customizable and streamlined approach to world editing.
+This module will ensure that the server administrators will have a smile on their face! 😃

 ### Requirements:
    - Latest version of [Fabric](https://fabricmc.net/use/installer/).
    - Latest version of [Meteor Client](https://meteorclient.com/).